 Prior to a brace being used, a doctor assesses the amount of pressure that will be required to resolve the issue on a case-by-case basis.
 Results are typically seen within the first few months.

 In recent years, people have begun experimenting with exercise as a potential treatment for pectus carinatum.
-These exercises target the muscles surrounding the protruding area and decrease the appearance of the outward chest cavity.
+These exercises target the muscles surrounding the protruding area and are designed to decrease the appearance of the outward chest cavity.

 This solution hasn’t been researched, and it may not be appropriate for moderate to severe cases.
 It’s important to speak with your doctor before considering this treatment route, and to work with someone experienced in using exercise to treat this condition.